Ultimate Guide To Fishing

 You can catch your own live bait, such as minnows, if you’re hoping to fish for freshwater fish.
 Or you can collect worms or insects and attach them to your hook as live bait.
 For saltwater fishing, you might prefer shrimp or other shellfish.

-Artificial baits are also available in fishing outfitters and bait shops, which you might find preferable if you’re just starting out, as you’ll be able to reuse the bait again and again.
+Artificial lures are also available in fishing outfitters and bait shops, which you might find preferable if you’re just starting out, as you’ll be able to reuse the bait again and again.
+More on lures below.

 Accessories (apparel and extras)